 This section provides a brief synopsis of special considerations when using the NIS.
-For more details, refer to the comprehensive documentation on the HCUP-US Web site (www.hcup-us.ahrq.gov).
+Before reporting findings using the NIS, you should refer to the Checklist for Working with the NIS (www.hcup-us.ahrq.gov/db/nation/nis/nischecklist.jsp) to verify adherence to data use, methodology, and reporting requirements.